-5 Lessons You Can Learn From 1,000+ Bloggers to Improve Content
+5 Blogging Tips to Help Boost Your Content Now

 If you want average results, spend the average 1-4 hours on your content.

-But bloggers spending 6+ hours per post are 56 percent more likely to report stronger results.
+But bloggers spending 6+ hours per post are 38% more likely to report stronger results.

 And I’d be willing to wager that with each additional hour (up to a point), those results increase even more.